trosenkrantz/RAPTOR/readme.md

 Many commands tail their stdout with a newline, which RAPTOR ignores.

 ## Configuration
-By default, starting RAPTOR will prompt us to configure a concurrentInstance, e.g., sending a UDP packet.
-When configured, we can either run the configuration immediately or save the configuration.
+By default, starting RAPTOR will prompt us to configure a scenario, e.g., to send `Hello` as UDP unicast to `localhost`.
+When configured, we can either run the configuration immediately or save it.

 Saving configurations enables us to reuse, modify, and script scenarios.
-RAPTOR saves configurations as a JSON file in a `configs` directory:
+RAPTOR saves configurations as a JSON file in a `configs` dir:
 ```
 configs
 ├── tcp-server